isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

     * The name tags are to be sewn on the left of the school uniform 1cm above the school badge.

 <figure><img src="/images/School%20Uniform%20cum%20PE%20Attire.jpg" style="width:55%"><figcaption> Dual Purpose: School Uniform cum P.E.
 Attire</figcaption></figure>

+*   Shoes and socks

+    * Only PLAIN BLACK shoes and school socks are allowed.
+    * Ankle socks are not allowed.

+*   Acceptable Hairstyles
+    * Hair must be neat and tidy at all times.
+    * No gel, mousse, fancy hair styling, tinting or dyeing of hair is allowed.
+    * Boys must keep their hair short and tidy.
+Hair must be above the ears, collar and eyebrows.
+There should be a slope at the back.
+    * Boys are to be clean shaven, and not to wear beards and moustaches.
+    * Girls’ hair must be above the base of the collar or neatly tied up.
+Fringes must be neat and above the eyebrows.
+    * Girls will short hair should keep their fringe above the eyebrow.
+If the fringe is touching the eyebrow, only black clips or hair band should be used to keep the hair tidy.
+    * Girls with long hair should tie up their hair with black rubber bands or hair clips.

+*   Accessories
+    * Girls should only wear plain ear stud less than 5mm in diameter.
+For safety reasons, NO dangling or multiple earrings are allowed.
+    * Boys are not allowed to pierce ears or wear ear studs.
+    * Spectacles (if worn) should be plain frame and non-tinted, unless recommended by the physician.
+    * Nails must be kept short and clean.
+No varnish or hardener is allowed.